jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 [Repealed]

 ### 25 Adjustments for inaccuracies
-(1) This section applies where, in relation to a supply of goods and services by a registered person, the registered person issues a tax invoice, credit note, or debit note, or makes a return for a taxable period, containing an inaccuracy that is or arises from 1 or more of—
+(1) This section applies where, in relation to a supply of goods and services by a registered person, the registered person issues taxable supply information or supply correction information, or makes a return for a taxable period, containing an inaccuracy that is or arises from 1 or more of—
   (a) a cancellation of the supply:
   (b) a return, to the supplier, of all or part of the supply:
   (c) an incorrect description of the supply: